appleboy/blog-theme/README.md

+# Blog Theme

+This project was forked from [halogenica/beautifulhugo](https://github.com/halogenica/beautifulhugo) and add some new feature.

+## Beautiful Hugo

-# Beautiful Hugo - An adaptation of the Beautiful Jekyll theme
+An adaptation of the Beautiful Jekyll theme

 ![Beautiful Hugo Theme Screenshot](https://github.com/halogenica/beautifulhugo/blob/master/images/screenshot.png)